sajithnsilvame/Laravel-Ecommerce-App/README.md

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

-## New things I learned in this project
+## New things I learned in this project ##

-I learned how to store a image to public folder that we upload.
+# I learned how to store a image to public folder that we upload.

         $image = $request->image;
         $image_name = time(). '.'.$image->getClientOriginalExtension();
         $request->image->move('product_img',$image_name);
         $productData->image = $image_name;

-I learned how to add a new column to the table in database
+# I learned how to add a new column to the table in database
         => php artisan make:migration add product_qty field to product table => php artisan migrate

-I learned how to render the data to the UI dynamically using foreach() loop
+# I learned how to render the data to the UI dynamically using foreach() loop

-I learned how to intigrate a STRIPE payment gateway
+# I learned how to intigrate a STRIPE payment gateway

+# I learned how to filter the products by using keywords and use to forelse()   loop